7RU7H/Archive/Security-Disciplines/Attribution-And-Analysis/TALK-Researched-Adversaries.md

 Customization and knowing were the detection will be is the basis for successful bypassing [[AMSI-Bypassing]] and [[EDR-Bypass]]

-Powershell is still [[Useful_Powershell]]..as detections are fragile.
+Powershell is still [[PowerShell]]..as detections are fragile.
 Change the defaults.

 Obsure LOLBins like follina attack with [mtds.exe](https://lolbas-project.github.io/lolbas/Binaries/Msdt/) can bypass detections.